THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-When starting an adventure like this, the hardest decision (other than actually committing to do it of course) is what boat to choose.
+When starting an adventure like this, the hardest decision is what boat to choose.
 I have spent countless hours over these last few years scouring all corners of the internet, looking at manufacturer’s websites, reading boat reviews, lurking on forums and trying to learn as much as possible in order to make sure we choose a boat that will take us safely around the world.
 The biggest thing I’ve learned?
 When choosing a boat, you generally get to pick from 2 of the following 3 categories:

-Since I certainly don’t intend for this trip to be our final adventure in life, safety is the absolute highest priority and it’s not even close.
+Since this trip will not be our final adventure in life, safety is the absolute highest priority.
 The other two categories will be judged on a per boat basis to make sure we find the right boat for us.
-With all that being said, here are some of my priorities in our boat to make sure we come back safely and enjoy our trip:
+With all that being said, here are some of my priorities in our boat:

-I would say about half of my time on the internet has been spent encountering debates between the advantages and disadvantages of monohulls and catamarans.
+The internet is riddled with debates between the advantages and disadvantages of monohulls and catamarans.
 The Admiral and I are firmly in the catamaran camp.
 Cat’s don’t heel, which means even in rough weather, we’ll have a “smooth” ride.
 Two engines mean we’ll have redundancy in case one breaks down.
 If the worst were to happen, and the boat started to flood, cats are made of materials that float, so the boat would sink lower in the water but would stay on the surface.
 A mono would quickly find itself on the bottom of the sea.
-We also like the living space available including saloons with 360 degree views and owners models with a whole hull devoted to an owner’s suite.
+We also like the living space available including saloons with 360-degree views and owners models with a whole hull devoted to an owner’s suite.

 The number 1 priority when sailing on a boat?
 Stay on the boat.
-We will be doing long passages with overnight watches so having a helm that is protected is vital.
+We will be doing long passages with overnight watches so having a protected helm is vital.
 Boats like the Lagoon 440 have found great success with a flybridge style helm, and Catana’s use dual helms on the transom, but I personally wouldn’t feel safe in either of those spots if the weather was picking up and the seas were rough.
-Rather, I like the raised helm style of the Leopard and Fountaine Pajot boats.
-These helms can even be enclosed, along with the cockpit to protect from bad weather and keep us in the boat.
+Rather, I like the sport-top style helms of the Leopard and Fountaine Pajot boats.
+We can enclose these helms and the cockpit to protect us from bad weather and keep us in the boat.

-Sailing at night can be amazing with the endless stars on the horizon.
-Having an additional nav station in the saloon with an additional GPS and AIS makes it that much easier to keep an eye out for other boats.
+Having an additional nav station in the saloon makes it that much easier to keep an eye out for other boats.
 Recently this requirement has been changing somewhat as companies like Raymarine have come out with robust apps for the iPad and other tablets that will actually let you control the GPS remotely.
 Either way, we’ll need to have an interior nav station or the ability to control our GPS from our saloon.

 Part of the whole reason for this trip is to actually sail.
-And while I fully anticipate that we’ll be spending the vast majority of our time at anchor enjoying all this beautiful planet of ours has to offer, I don’t want to take forever to get where we’re going.
+We’ll be spending the majority of our time at anchor, but I don’t want to take forever to get there.
 A rocketship like the beautiful Gunboats are out of our price range, but I also don’t want a boat so slow that I will feel the need to jump in and kick to keep her moving.
 Something in the middle will work just fine.

 Two reasons for this.
-First, charter boats are usually beat up pretty good by sailors who have no qualms about driving it like it isn’t theirs.
+First, charters treat a boat like it isn’t theirs.
 Which of course, it isn’t.
-That means a former charter boat would likely require more repairs, as well as equipment, to get her ready to sail around the world.
-Secondly, we are interested in owner’s versions of the boats we like, where one whole hull is devoted to the owner’s suite.
+A former charter boat would likely require more repairs, as well as additional equipment, to get her ready to sail around the world.
+Secondly, we are only interested in owner’s versions, where the builder has designed one hull as an owner’s suite.
 Charter boats typically have a 4 cabin layout.
 Not what we’re looking for.